endlesspint8/endlesspint8.github.io/night-night/index.md

 _Everyday Drinking_, Kingsley Amis
 _Tobacco_, Iain Gately
 _Drunks_, Christopher Finan
-_On Booze_, F. Scott Fitzgerald
-_I Drink Therefore I Am_, Roger Scruton
 _Chasing the Scream_
 _Under the Volcano_
 _The Shining_
-_Drunk: How We Sipped, Danced, and Stumbled Our Way to Civilization_ Edward Slingerland _Jigger, Beaker and Glass_
+_Jigger, Beaker and Glass_
 _The Republic of Wine_

+_Drunk: How We Sipped, Danced, and Stumbled Our Way to Civilization_ Edward Slingerland (SimplyE)

+_On Booze_, F. Scott Fitzgerald
+_I Drink Therefore I Am_, Roger Scruton

 ## Dangerous Ideas

-**honorable mention:** _All Quiet on the Western Front; The Autobiography of Malcolm X; Brave New World; Bury My Heart at Wounded Knee; Cane (Toomer); Catch-22; The Communist Manifesto; Doctor Zhivago; The Grapes of Wrath; High_Rise; The Jungle; Lolita; Madame Bovary; The Master and Margarita; Montaigne's Essays; Friedrich Nietzsche; A People's History of the United States; Rights of Man; Slaughterhouse-Five; The Sorrows of Young Werther; The Story of O; Tropic of Cancer; Uncle Tom's Cabin; The Wretched of the Earth_
+**honorable mention:** _All Quiet on the Western Front; The Autobiography of Malcolm X; Brave New World; Bury My Heart at Wounded Knee; Cane (Toomer); Catch-22; The Communist Manifesto; Doctor Zhivago; The Grapes of Wrath; High_Rise; The Jungle; The Last Temptation of Christ; Lolita; Madame Bovary; The Master and Margarita; Montaigne's Essays; Friedrich Nietzsche; A People's History of the United States; Rights of Man; Slaughterhouse-Five; The Sorrows of Young Werther; The Story of O; Tropic of Cancer; Uncle Tom's Cabin; The Wretched of the Earth_

 _A Room of One's Own_
 _Emma Goldman_